 ~ Information is updated in reverse chronological order ~

-~ If your group would like the van and crew to assist at your educational or community event, contact any of the club officers ~
+~ If your group would like the van and crew to assist with or demonstrate communications operations at your educational or non-profit community event, please complete and submit this request form ~

 It’s the little things …

 Charlie W5CEH ups the game with a donation of 2 Motorola External speakers which help immensely with the Kenwood 430S audio!
 Thanks to David WA5X (KB5IAS), Jamie AB7II, Ben W2CYV, Dan WA8YYE and Kim K5OPI for coming out to make this happen! ~Mark KG5NWE

 Mark KG5NWE and Melinda KG5NWD installed the new “up” light sealed beam and lens, and Ben W2CYV, Ed K5KBV and Mark KG5NWE replaced and properly grounded the “new” back-up beeper donated by David KB5IAS and Kim K5OPI.

 Charlie W5CEH, Robert WR9B, John KF5ZLI, Mark KG5NWE, Ed K5KBV, Ben W2CYV and Brad N5LUL were either on site installing the Motorola Radius GR1225 Repeater donated by Matt KE5WXN onto a vented shelf donated by Amarillo Wireless and Cory KD5ROK, or checking in from various around-town (and beyond) locations to help test the repeater’s capabilities.
 Paired with the van’s new Diamond X50 dual band antenna installed on Russell KG5KIC’s antenna mast mount adapter, the repeater’s performance is outstanding, even on generator power and with mast up or down at the current QTH.